At Peak Cashflow, we always like to see the positive in any situation.

 And then came the pressing issue of deferred VAT, which the government had put in place to support businesses throughout the initial pandemic period.

 For businesses who decided to defer their VAT between March or June 2020, HMRC initially required the payment to be covered before 31st March 2021.

-There have also been instances where more proactive businesses are thinking positively about the future, understanding that additional financial support is available to aid growth over the next 12 months.
+There have also been instances where more proactive businesses are thinking positively about the future, understanding that additional financial support is available to aid growth over the months to come.

 A method we are recommending to support SMEs improve their working capital is with invoice factoring.

-As the government support starts to slow, independent invoice factoring companies, such as Peak Cashflow, can support businesses by taking responsibility for securing and collecting invoice payments from customers.
+The rise in costs and shortages of materials off the back of the Ukraine invasion proved to provide further difficulties just as government support was starting to slow.
+But independent invoice factoring companies, such as Peak Cashflow, have been able to support businesses by taking responsibility for securing and collecting invoice payments from customers.